Securing AWS Lambda Functions: Best Practices and Strategies

 Overview of AWS Lambda Security

-AWS Lambda operates within the AWS shared responsibility model, where AWS manages the security of the cloud infrastructure, and customers are responsible for securing their applications and data within that infrastructure.
-Therefore, implementing robust security measures for Lambda functions is crucial to safeguarding your resources.
+AWS Lambda operates within the AWS shared responsibility model: AWS secures the cloud infrastructure, and you're responsible for securing your applications and data within it.
+That means putting solid security measures in place for your Lambda functions is non-negotiable if you want to protect your resources.

 Common Security Threats

-Before delving into best practices, it's essential to understand the common security threats facing AWS Lambda functions:
+Before exploring best practices, it's essential to understand the common security threats facing AWS Lambda functions:

 Injection Attacks: Malicious actors may attempt to inject malicious code or commands into Lambda functions to execute unauthorized actions.